-The best seats in the house are at the bar overlooking the open kitchen, where the chefs operate with sushi-bar intimacy, cracking jokes while the missus pulls golden-crisp chicken from the fryer and the mister shakes pots of just-boiled noodles as easily as a tumbler-happy bartender.
+The best seats in the house are at the bar overlooking the open kitchen, where the chefs operate with sushi-bar intimacy, cracking jokes while pulling golden-crisp chicken from the fryer and shaking pots of just-boiled noodles as easily as tumbler-happy bartenders.

-The chefs’ careful hands extend to non-noodle plates like the U&I ($16).
-“Get everything in one go,” a sous chef instructs, and he’s right: A chopstick of warm rice spackled with butter-soft uni, briny, bursting salmon roe and luscious spicy maguro is a supremely composed bite.
+The chefs’ careful hands extend to non-noodle plates like the U&I. “Get everything in one go,” a sous chef instructs, and he’s right: A chopstick of warm rice spackled with butter-soft uni, briny, bursting salmon roe and luscious spicy maguro is a supremely composed bite.

-Then there’s the tebasaki gyoza ($14), a deboned chicken wing crammed dumpling-style with creamy foie gras, soft brioche and quince compote.
+Then there’s the tebasaki gyoza, a deboned chicken wing crammed dumpling-style with creamy foie gras, soft brioche and quince compote.
 It’s a salty-sweet, creamy-crispy food anomaly that alone is worth the trip.

 |Venue name:||Mu Ramen||Contact:|